 Administrative tasks make up a large part of the public sector.
 Every day, thousands of documents are created and filed - often physically.
 Due to the increasing time pressure and workload of employees, it is becoming more and more important that the information in the archives is quickly available.
-Acodis offers you simple and customisable digitisation and data extraction services to digitise complete archives and transform them into machine-readable formats.
+Acodis offers you a simple and customisable digitisation and data extraction platform to digitise complete archives and transform them into machine-readable formats.
 All of which is thanks to our intelligent document processing tool.

 Benjamin von Deschwanden, COO Acodis

 The manual processing of the tabs would have cost us a lot of time.
 With the automated solution from Acodis, we were able to reduce the manual effort considerably, while at the same time investing in a future-oriented technology.